 Consider your guests - are they business travellers?
 Millenials?
 Young mums?
 Retired couples?

 Once you know who they are, you'll have a better understanding of the social media channels that they use - and therefore which you should use.
+If you're not sure, why not ask your guests?

 • Facebook